Queen of Elphame: Ballads

-From Thomas the Rhymer (retold by Mary MacGregor, 1908), "Under the Eildon tree Thomas met the lady", illustration by Katherine Cameron.

 A similar queen appears in the legend of Thomas the Rhymer, where she spirits Thomas away.
 In the older prose romance she is the queen of some unnamed supernatural realm; in a later ballad (version A), she identifies herself as "Queen of Elfland."
 In both the ballad and romance versions, she is initially mistaken for the Queen of Heaven (i.e. the Virgin Mary).
 Even in versions where her realm is not directly named, scholars such as J. A. H. Murray identify it as Elfland or Fairyland.
 In a 1957 edition, Robert Graves rendered the name as Queen of Elphame.

 There are parallels from this ballad to the witchcraft trial of Andro Man.
 Man's accusers charged that he had learned the art of healing from the "Quene of Elphen" and worked in exchange for "meit or deit", just like Thomas the Rhymer.
 They also made him confess that he had known dead men like Thomas the Rhymer.

 Furthermore, the "fee" or "teind" to hell in the romance version of the Legend of Thomas the Rhymer is also mentioned in the ballad of Tam Lin and in the historical witchcraft trial of Alison Pearson in 1586.
 (Note: Commonality between the Rhymer's romance and "Tam Lin".)
 (Note: Greenwood variant; referred to as "E" version by later scholars such as Emily B. Lyle.)